CiscoDevNet/node-sparkbot/docs/SettingUpYourSparkBot.md

-# How to setup your Spark Bot
+# How to setup your Webex Teams bot

-This guide details how to have your local bot (ie, running on a dev machine or a private network), talk to the Spark Cloud platform.
+This guide details how to have your local bot (ie, running on a dev machine or a private network), talk to the Webex cloud platform.

 1. Start you bot
 2. Check your bot is healthy